 1161443878210654

-Market Updates Townhome Showdown: Midvale vs. Sandy What Homes Under $500K Really Look Like Intro: Under $500,000, buyers in Salt Lake County face two distinct choices: Midvale’s mid-century neighborhoods andSandy’s suburban sprawl.
-Here’s how the numbers – and lifestyles – compare, based on active MLS data from October 2025.
-Midvale: Affordable Charm and Central Access Median price: $469,995 Median year built: 1956 Median […]
+Market Updates Townhome Showdown: Midvale vs. Sandy What Homes Under $500K Really Look Like Under $500,000, buyers in Salt Lake County face two distinct choices: Midvale’s mid-century neighborhoods andSandy’s suburban sprawl.
+Here’s how the numbers and lifestyles compare, based on active MLS data from October 2025.
+Midvale: Affordable Charm and Central Access Median price: $469,995 Median year built: 1956 Median size: 1,612 sq […]

 Market Updates October 2025 Market Update What Sandy, Midvale, and the Wasatch Front Numbers Really Mean October’s numbers are in, and they paint a clear picture of where the market stands today: Salt Lake County: 3,351 homes for sale, median $584,990 Sandy: 218 active listings, median $659,900 Midvale: 110 active listings, median $449,900 What It Means Today This is more inventory […]